-Best Webcam for Facebook Live: Our Picks for 2020
+Best Webcam for Facebook Live Streaming: Our Picks

 Webcams can be ridiculously expensive, but they don’t have to be.
 Microsoft has proven that with the LifeCam Studio, which is an extremely solid model that comes at a great price.
 While it may not be 4K, it still provides an extremely crisp image.

 This provides a solid 1080p image that’s sharper than many other 1080p webcams on the market.
 All it takes is a bit of solid lighting to create a clean image.
 The camera is on the older side, so it does struggle somewhat in low light.
 We recommend using the camera in front of a window in the daytime or with a lot of lighting.

 The Logitech C920 has been the go-to camera for online content creators for quite some time.
 While it has been surpassed by newer models, it’s still a great option for Facebook Live.
 Given the lower bitrate for streaming online, this camera is more than adequate for great online video.

 This camera’s 1080p video has a very cinematic look compared to other models.
 While it definitely isn’t the sharpest out there, it has a very pleasing look.
 It, like most webcams, is not great in low light.
 However, it’s adequate enough in low light to get decent footage.

 PC gamers know Razer, but all Facebook Live users should check out their webcam.
 The Kiyo is the company’s big jump into the webcam market, and it is a unique good camera with plenty of great features.
 While Logitech still holds most of the market share in the webcam department, the Kiyo is a great competitor.